iworks/omnibus/readme.txt

 * Saves the current price and keeps it.
 * Adds two additional fields in the product or course edit view: the lowest price and the effective date.
-* Display information on the item (product, curse, etc).
+* Display information on the item (product, course, etc).

 Omnibus plugin support plugins: